H-1B Non-Immigrant Employment Visa

 Clemson University is committed to developing a faculty and community of researchers that represents top talent.
 Toward that end, the University facilitates the process of requesting employment authorization for qualified faculty and researchers to work at Clemson University.
 In many cases, the H-1B non-immigrant employment visa is the best option for non-U.S. citizens.

 The U.S. Department of Homeland Security (DHS) states the H-1B visa is appropriate for employment authorization in a "specialty occupation" that requires both a "theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor's or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States."

+International Services is responsible for processing all H-1B visa applications for international faculty, scholars, and staff.
 All requests for H-1B status at Clemson University must be initiated through the hiring department.
 If you are a hiring department interested in employing a non-U.S. citizen for H-1B employment authorization, or a current/new employee interested in obtaining an H-1B visa, International Services will guide you through the process.
-Our office is the only office allowed to file H-1B petitions for Clemson University.
-As such, we are here to provide knowledgeable advice and support to all campus departments and H-1B employees.
-For information on the H-1B process, please contact International Services.
+We are here to provide knowledgeable advice and support to all campus departments and H-1B employees.
+For additional information on the H-1B process, please contact International Services.